cogdog/tru-collector/README.md

 Use the page to find links to the ones you wish to use and add to your site's menus or widgets.
 If the links do not work, you may have to go to **Settings** -- **Permalinks** and just click save to regenerate the settings.

+For extra flexibility there is a `[licenses]` shortcode that can be used in a widget or any page to display the same index list in a sidebar.
+By default, it lists only licenses used (e.g. it skips licenses with zero uses); to show all licenses, use the code `[licenses show="all"]`.

 ## Updating the Theme

 If you have ftp/sftp access to your site (or this can be done in a cpanel file manager), simply upload the new theme files to the `wp-content/themes` directory that includes the older version theme.